BerniceK-byte/swahili-news-nlp/README.md

 ## Modeling

 - We have trained several machine learning models: **Naive Bayes, Logistic Regression, Linear SVC, and Random Forest**.
-- Due to the complexity of our data, our machine learning models were all **overfitting**.
+- Due to the complexity of our data, our machine learning models were all **underfitting**.
 - We have applied **SVD**, but it yielded **no significant results**.
 - We hyperparameter-tuned **Naive Bayes, Logistic Regression, and Linear SVC** and attempted **ensembling**, but that too did not salvage the models.